dchenk/simple-themed-login/readme.txt

 Tags: widget, login, registration, theme, log in, register, e-mail Requires at least: 4.9
 Tested up to: 4.9.8
-Stable tag: 1.2.0
+Stable tag: 2.0.0

 Themes the WordPress login pages according to your theme.

 == Description ==

-This plugin themes the WordPress login, registration and forgot password pages according to your current theme.
+This plugin themes the WordPress login, registration, and forgot password pages according to your current theme.
 It creates a page to use in place of wp-login.php, using a page template from your theme.
 Also included is a widget for sidebar login.